 Summary of Survey Results by Table in a nutshell

-During the summer of 2016, with the support of the Practice Index web site, www.practiceindex.co.uk, data has been collected using Survey Monkey for 100 GP Practices about the terms and conditions of employment used in General Practice and the hourly rates paid to a range of Practice Staff.
+During the summer of 2016, with the support of the Practice Index web site, www.practiceindex.co.uk, data was collected using Survey Monkey from 100 GP Practices about the terms and conditions of employment used in General Practice and the hourly rates paid to a range of Practice Staff.

-The terms and conditions covered include, the use of pay systems such as the NHS Agenda for Change, the payment for overtime, additional hours and extended hours.
-It looked at whether GP Practices used an incremental salary scale and whether increments were awarded ‘automatically’ or as a result of ‘satisfactory service’ , It also asked whether Practices awarded bonus’s.
+The terms and conditions covered included, the use of pay systems such as the NHS Agenda for Change, the payment for working overtime, additional hours and extended hours.
+It looked at whether GP Practices used an incremental salary scale and whether increments were awarded ‘automatically’ or as a result of ‘satisfactory service’ , It also asked whether Practices made bonus payments to staff.
+A key finding was that the majority of GP Practices do not use NHS pay systems.

 The second part of the Survey looked at the hourly rates paid to Medical Receptionists, Medical Secretaries, Data and Scanning Clerks, Dispenser, Office Managers, Practice Managers, Practice Nurses and Nurse Practitioners.